jardelcabral16/hangman-game-in-Python/README.md

 The hangman figure is drawn before each user input.

 A function to clear the terminal is used throughout the program.
-It was made using Windows 'CLS' command.
+It uses Windows' "cls" command.

 The program may need some adjustments to work on other Operating Systems